 Show All Answers

-Typical construction projects requiring permits and inspections include: room additions, decks, roofs over decks and swimming pools greater than 24” deep.
+Typical construction projects requiring permits and inspections include, but are not limited to: room additions, decks, roofs over decks and swimming pools greater than 24” deep.
 Also, finishing basements, bonus rooms and attics, lawn irrigation systems and accessory buildings.
 All installations or modifications to electrical, plumbing, or heating or air conditioning systems also require a permit.